-Ramsay Hunt syndrome is an infection of a facial nerve.
+Ramsay Hunt syndrome, also known as herpes zoster oticus, is an infection of a facial nerve.
 It is a neurological disorder in which the Varicella zoster virus infects specific nerves in the head.
-The condition is also known as Herpes zoster oticus.

 The Varicella zoster virus can also cause chicken pox.
 People who have had chicken pox carry the dormant virus in their nerves.
 Some years later it may become active again, infecting the facial nerve, causing Ramsay Hunt syndrome.